 Adding annotations to a PDF document

-Nutrient Java SDK handles PDF annotation structures and appearance stream generation.
-With the SDK, you don’t need to worry about:
+Nutrient Java SDK handles annotation structures and appearance generation.

 - Parsing annotation dictionaries and appearance streams